- Genre: Superhero / Action

 - Well-executed red herring

-- Better color grading compared to other DCEU films
+- Better color grading than other DCEU films

-- Best DCEU film by far, which is saying something
+- Best DCEU film by far, which says something

 - Third act is fairly weak